 - Step 5: Work through your moving house change address list in order of priority and frequency

 - Step 6: Keep receipts of requests to change your address

 - Step 7: Organise a mail redirection service

 Step 1: Compile a list of all your important mail

 When it comes to creating your own address change checklist, you should start by compiling a list of all the important mail that you regularly receive.
 This is easy to do.
 Starting at least three months out from moving day, keep an eye on the mail that you receive.
 When a letter arrives from a new company or organisation, simply jot down the name on your handy change of address list.
 This will help you identify which companies you need to contact to get started on changing your postal address.

 We suggest starting at least three months out from moving day because you’re likely to receive mail from some companies on a quarterly basis, such as statements from utility providers and banks.

-Once you have compiled your own change of address checklist, you may wish to cross-reference it with our comprehensive moving address change checklist below.
+Once you have compiled your own change of address checklist, you may wish to cross-reference it with our comprehensive moving address change checklist below, which includes things like Australian Electoral Commission change of address, concession card change of address, and more.
 Obviously, not all the items will be applicable to your circumstances and you may have additional organisations that need to be contacted—that’s why we always suggest compiling your own customised list to begin with.

 - Australian Taxation Office (ATO)